Left-invariant Pseudo-Riemannian metrics on Lie groups: The null cone

-With the reference to a left-invariant null-basis $\{e_a\}$ and its corresponding left-invariant co-basis $\{\theta^a\}$, we introduce the structure coefficients so that $[e_a,e_b]=C^c_{~ab}e_c$ (summation is assumed over Latin indices, early in the alphabet).
-These represent the components of $\mu$ with respect to the null-frame.
-Similarly, $g_{ab}$ represents the metric with respect to this basis.
-In the standard way, we can lower and raise indices using the metric; spesifically, define $C_{abc}:=g_{ad}C^d_{~bc}$.
-Then the connection coefficients $\nabla_be_a=\Gamma^c_{~ab}e_c$ can be expressed using eq.(\ref{torsionfree}) by: \beq \Gamma^a_{~bc}=\tfrac 12g^{ad}\left(C_{cdb}-C_{dbc}+C_{bdc}\right). \eeq Expressed in the left-invariant frame, the Riemann curvature tensor is:

-Higher order covariant derivatives can now be computed using the general form of the covariant derivative of tensors.
-If $T$ is a left-invariant tensor, then, schematically:

-Based on these expressions, the Riemann curvature tensor, $\Riem$, will be a homogeneous polynomial of order 2 in $\mu$.
+The Riemann curvature tensor, $\Riem$, will be a homogeneous polynomial of order 2 in $\mu$.
 In particular, this means that viewing the Riemann tensor as a function of $\mu$, $\Riem(\mu)$, a scaling of $\mu$ with $c\in\mathbb{R}$ gives:

 For the covariant derivatives:

 This structure will be utilised later in the classification and on the properties of the $\Riem$ and $\nabla^{(K)}\Riem$ tensors.

 It is important to note that since the group $O(p,q)$ is the structure group of the frame bundle, each point in its orbit represents equivalent pseudo-Riemannian structures.
 Polynomial curvature invariants are $O(p,q)-$invariant polynomials of the components of the curvature tensors, and are thus constants along orbits.
 They are polynomial in the curvature tensors and thus polynomial in the structure constants.